Pupils are proud to run the charity appeal every year

 Secondly, the charities to which the money is donated are chosen entirely democratically.
 One charity is proposed in each category of humanitarian aid, international development, local, and health-related charities.
 After a week of intense campaigning, all pupils and staff each receive one vote and a new group of charities is chosen.
 This process encourages pupils to think about the issues that they are most passionate about and to engage in careful consideration regarding a wide range of causes.

 We ensure that the chosen charity’s message is shared strongly with the pupils at all events, and we invite representatives from the charity to deliver assemblies in order that everyone has a clear idea of the importance of the issues being addressed and of the ways in which the money we raise is being used.
 Where possible, we have also had pupils visiting projects of the charities we support, reporting back about their experiences to the rest of the school to further impart this message.

 - Sponsored Walk

-All boys participate in this 11-mile walk along the Thames in the Summer Term.
+All pupils participate in this 11-mile walk along the Thames in the Summer Term.

 - Winter/Summer Fayre

 Each form sets up a stand to raise money and the whole School attends.